HaloWarsModding/HaloWarsModding.github.io/_guides/guides_t2_howto_modmanager.md

 <a name="HowToUninstall"></a>
 ## How to Uninstall Mods

 All you have to do is either delete the ModManifest.txt or to rename, move or delete the mod folder.
+The Mod Manager allows you to choose to play vanilla at any time, so you do not need to uninstall mods to play vanilla.